MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B4-1.** A channel's topic can be found next to its' name, pictured below.
 The description can be clicked on to reveal the full text.
 ![](https://i.imgur.com/5e79jzg.png)
 **B4-2.** Controversial topics should be rerouted to "#politics-and-debate".
+**B4-3.** A 'debate' is a discussion where one user is trying to convince another user of their viewpoint.
+These should be redirected to the "#politics-and-debate" channel.

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
 Any pornography or 18+ content can _only_ be posted in the "#adult" channel.
 Content that is graphic or disturbing (such as gore) is prohibited entirely.